The big idea of Power Season

 If that happened as reported (Acts 2), the world is at a whole new place.
 Heaven's power has come to earth in the followers of Jesus, and it is available to everyone who wants it on Jesus's terms.
 There is no fine print.
 All he asks is allegiance to him as King.

 Jesus was killed by people who denied he was King and wanted to make sure he never would be.
-Now enthroned as the true King of heaven and earth, he sends his Spirit to empower the people who say he really is a King and who welcome his power into their lives to take over.
+Now resurrected and enthroned as the true King of heaven and earth, he sends his Spirit to empower the people who honor him as a King and welcome his rule in their lives.

 People who still want to insist he is not a king have a problem with his messengers.
 If the messengers were just repeating Jesus's teachings and re-telling his story, that would be one thing.
 But they are doing a lot more than that.
 They are changing people's characters--making stingy people generous, drug addicts free and productive, two-faced people truthful.
 And if that is not enough, they sometimes do healing miracles or have revelations of things there was no way for them to know.
 The messengers say that Jesus's power is doing all this, and nobody has come up with a more convincing explanation.